What is SIP Protocol and How Does It Work?

 SIP is not voice, not video, and not data – the protocol is not restricted to any one media.
 Also, while it is mostly applied to VoIP, it’s not exclusively a VoIP protocol as well.

-SIP launches and ends IP communication sessions that could either be voice calls between two users or a team video conference.
+Now the question is- what are SIP calls, where is SIP used?
+SIP launches and ends IP communication sessions that could either be voice SIP calls between two users or a team video conference.
 It initiates a session by sending messages – in the form of data packets – between two or more identified IP endpoints, also known as SIP addresses.
 Every SIP address is linked to a physical SIP client – like an IP desk phone – or a software client – like a softphone, for instance.

 SIP’s primary function is to set up calls and end them once they finish.
 This process involves 5 parts: